 I founded the Heavy M.E.T.A.L.
-(Men’s Education Towards Anger and Life) Group because I believe that with the right help and support, men can change their tune.
+(Men’s Education Towards Anger and Life) Group because I believe that with the right help and support, men can change.
 Statistics tell us that men, more than ever, are suffering from anxiety, depression and stress which can all lead to drug and alcohol abuse, anger and suicidal thoughts.
 Is change possible?
 Of course it is!
 Our program helps men to manage these pressures and find a happier way through life.
 If you feel comfortable talking to someone who has been through their own journey and understands exactly where you’re coming from then you can definitely talk to me.
 My aim is to show men that changing abusive and violent behaviour is possible.
 I’m not here to condemn men, I’m here to show that I understand their fears and can help them to find another way to live.

 When men or their partners call the Heavy M.E.T.A.L. number, it’s me on the other end and I’m more than happy to talk to either partner.
 I prefer this form of direct contact as the caller is speaking to the person who runs the program- me.
 I can answer any questions and clear up any misconceptions which helps to alleviate any concerns.
 I can also explain how the program works and how important it is for the participant to attend the whole program.
 Nobody can change old behaviours in a matter of weeks- it takes a long time to change a lifetime of behaviour.